-- Professor Jon Skinner (Dartmouth University), who presented a research seminar on "The Health Benefits
+- Professor Jon Skinner (Dartmouth University), presented a research seminar on "The Health Benefits of Medicare

-of Medicare Expenditures: Evidence from the Healthcare Cost Slowdown," to faculty
+Expenditures: Evidence from the Healthcare Cost Slowdown," to faculty and students.

-- Professor Jason Lindo (Texas A&M University), who presented a research seminar on "How Much Can Expanding
+- Professor Jason Lindo (Texas A&M University), presented a research seminar on "How Much Can Expanding Access

-Access to Long-Acting Reversible Contraceptives Reduce Teen Birth Rates?" to faculty
+to Long-Acting Reversible Contraceptives Reduce Teen Birth Rates?" to faculty and

-- Professor Todd Kuethe (University Illinois) who presented a research seminar on "A disequilibrium evaluation
+- Professor Todd Kuethe (University Illinois) presented a research seminar on "A disequilibrium evaluation

 of public intervention in agricultural credit markets," to faculty and students.